 - Partial alpha 1 antitrypsin deficiency (Pi MZ).

 - Early sexualisation in boys and girls with feeling of wanting to deal with sex drive (chronic masturbation).
+May also have atopy.

 Mental illness and challenging behaviour in minors who have parents with endocrine disorders, neurological disorders, and atopy problems.

 PMS/Menopause and oestrogen drop causing night sweats.

 Hormone and Protein related cancers.

 Are the PMS genes and the Autism genes related?

 Please note that more conditions may be added over time.